ZhiShengYuan/GCJ_BACKUP/README.md

 systemctl status upstream
 ```

+## Something else

+If you use the upstream suggested by this project, you need to know that they have already configured a certificate for the IP address, and you **DO NOT** need to use a configuration such as `dns.google`.
+It is also strongly not recommended for you to do this, it will bring efficiency and safety issues.
+Wouldn't it be great to not need to resolve the addresses of the DNS servers?
+In fact, I can’t understand why some people choose domain names instead of IP addresses.
+I couldn’t believe it when I met such a person.

 ## About AdGuardHome Config

 For more information about AdGuardHome configuration, just read the official [AdGuardHome documentation](https://github.com/AdguardTeam/AdGuardHome/wiki/Configuration).